medikoo/memoizee/README.md

 memoized({ toString: function () { return "12"; } }, {}); // Cache hit
 ```

 __Note.
-If your arguments are collections (arrays or hashes) that you want to memoize by content (not by self objects), you need to cast them to strings__, for that just use [primitive mode](#primitive-mode).
-Arrays have standard string representation and work with primitive mode out of a box, for hashes you need to define `toString` method, that will produce unique string descriptions.
+If your arguments are collections (arrays or hashes) that you want to memoize by content (not by self objects), you need to cast them to strings__, for it's best to just use [primitive mode](#primitive-mode).
+Arrays have standard string representation and work with primitive mode out of a box, for hashes you need to define `toString` method, that will produce unique string descriptions, or rely on `JSON.stringify`.

 Similarly __if you want to memoize functions by their code representation not by their objects, you should use primitive mode__.